Carlos Silva (baseball): Chicago Cubs

 On December 18, 2009, Silva was traded along with $9 million to the Chicago Cubs for outfielder Milton Bradley.
-Silva appeared to have turned his career around early in 2010, becoming the first Cubs starter since 1967 to begin a season with an 8–0 record.
+Silva appeared to turn around his career around early in 2010, becoming the first Cubs starter since 1967 to begin a season with an 8–0 record.
 Despite fighting a stomach virus on June 7, he held the Pittsburgh Pirates to one run over seven innings, picking up his eighth win of the year in a 6–1 triumph.
-It was the best start by any Cub pitcher since Ken Holtzman began the 1967 season with nine straight wins.
-However, his success was very limited for the remainder of the season, and he was cut from the Cubs towards the end of spring training in 2011.
+It was the best start by any Cub pitcher since Ken Holtzman began the 1967 season with nine straight wins, a feat matched by Jake Arrieta in 2016.
+However, Silva's success was very limited for the remainder of the season, and he was cut from the Cubs towards the end of spring training in 2011.

 New York Yankees

 On April 9, 2011, the New York Yankees signed Silva to a minor league deal.
-He was released on July 2.
+He was released on July 2 after pitching in seven minor league games and dealing with a shoulder injury.